Testing the Starobinsky model of inflation with resonant cavities: Introduction

 In this work, we investigate the generation of a stochastic gravitational wave background (SGWB) through the decay of the inflaton in the Starobinsky model during reheating.
-Specifically, we find decay channels in the Jordan frame that provide an efficient reheating stage as well as produce detectable gravitational waves.
+A scalar $\to$ two-graviton decay channel has been derived previously via explicit perturbative expansion of the $R+R^2$ action in a flat background \cite{Hell:2023mph} (see Eq.
+(112))\footnote{Conclusions drawn in \cite{Hell:2023mph} regarding the vanishing degrees of freedom in the pure $R^2$ gravity have been shown to be erroneous in \cite{Golovnev:2023zen} when extended beyond backgrounds such as Minkowski which constitute a singular phase space submanifold.
+However, the perturbative expansion of the full $R+R^2$ action remains well-defined because the kinetic matrix remains non-degenerate.}.
+Here, we try to derive such decay vertices in the Jordan frame Starobinsky action and find that it can provide an efficient reheating stage as well as produce detectable gravitational waves.
 Unlike the primordial tensor perturbations typically studied in inflationary models, these secondary GWs can emerge at frequencies accessible to laboratory-scale experiments, specifically electromagnetic resonant cavities.
 We analyze the spectral properties of these GWs assuming no modifications to the standard Starobinsky inflation paradigm.
-By bridging the gap between inflationary dynamics and laboratory experiments, this study highlights the potential for direct detection of early-universe GW signals and exploring potential signatures of high-energy physics within accessible experimental frameworks.
+By bridging the gap between inflationary dynamics and laboratory experiments, this study highlights the potential for direct detection of early-universe GW signals and exploring potential signatures of cosmology and high-energy physics within accessible experimental frameworks.

-The paper is structured as follows: First, in Section \ref{sec:Starobinsky-Jordan}, we transform the Starobinsky action to obtain an equivalent nonminimal scalar-tensor theory in the Jordan frame and then obtain the relevant vertices that allow scalaron decay into gravitons.
-Next, in Section \ref{sec:reheating}, we find decay channels that allow the production of SM particles, ensuring a successful reheating stage.
-In Section \ref{sec:sgwb}, we calculate the characteristic strain that would be caused by GWs produced during the reheating era and compare our results against detectability curves for the proposed electromagnetic resonant cavity experiments.
-Finally, in Section \ref{sec:discussions-conclusions}, we discuss the results and their implications for future investigations in this area.